Set up Elasticsearch in the AppHost

 var elasticsearch = builder.AddElasticsearch("elasticsearch") .WithDataBindMount( source: @"C:\Elasticsearch\Data", isReadOnly: false);

-Section titled “Add Elasticsearch resource with password parameter”When you want to explicitly provide the password used by the container image, you can provide these credentials as parameters:
+Section titled “Add Elasticsearch resource with parameters”When you want to explicitly provide the password used by the container image, you can pass it as a parameter:

 var builder = DistributedApplication.CreateBuilder(args);